Brain Tumor SPORE

 NCI Specialized Program of Research Excellence

-The Robert H. Lurie Comprehensive Cancer Center of Northwestern University has been awarded a new, five-year $11.5 million Specialized Program of Research Excellence (SPORE) grant from the National Cancer Institute (NCI) to advance translational research and improve outcomes for patients with brain cancer.
-Based on a highly competitive review process, Lurie Cancer Center is one of just six programs in the nation with a Brain SPORE.
+The Robert H. Lurie Comprehensive Cancer Center of Northwestern University has received a renewed $10.8 million Specialized Program of Research Excellence (SPORE) grant from the National Cancer Institute for the Lurie Cancer Center to advance translational research and improve outcomes for patients with brain cancer.

-Under the leadership of Maciej (Matt) Lesniak, MD, and C. David James, PhD, the Northwestern Brain Tumor SPORE will focus on improving treatment strategies for highly malignant brain tumors, with an emphasis on developing novel approaches for patients with glioblastoma (GBM), the most common and aggressive type of primary brain tumor.
+The SPORE focuses on improving treatment strategies for highly malignant brain tumors, with an emphasis on developing novel approaches for patients with glioblastoma, the most common and aggressive type of primary brain tumor.

-The SPORE is comprised of four research projects, each of which is based on a novel approach for treating GBM.
-The SPORE also includes an administrative core, a biospecimen core, and a biostatistics and bioinformatics core.
-A developmental research program will also enable future translational research, and a career enhancement program will provide funding for early-stage investigators that are interested in entering the field of neuro-oncology.
+The SPORE is comprised of four key research projects, co-led by investigators with complementary expertise.
+The SPORE also includes an Administrative Core, a Nervous System Tumor Bank, and a Biostatistics and Bioinformatics Core.
+A developmental research program will enable future translational research, and a career enhancement program will provide funding for early-stage investigators interested in entering the field of neuro-oncology.

 Learn more about the SPORE